davecrump/portsdown5/README.md

 # Portsdown 5 Development Project

 It is hoped that the Portsdown 5, when finished, will have similar functionality to the Portsdown 4, but will run on the Raspberry Pi 4 or the Raspberry Pi 5.
-It uses the 64 bit version of the bookworm operating system.
+It uses the 64 bit version of the trixie operating system.

-Do not try downloading and building the project yet, as it is simply a collection of ideas, not a finished product.
-There is currently no transmitting or receiving functionality.
-Only the development version exists.
-There is no update functionality.

 There are 3 target hardware configurations: